Chart Color Schemes

 Cultural Diversity

-Logan Reserve is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Logan Reserve was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Logan Reserve has a high level of cultural diversity, with 29.3% of its population speaking a language other than English at home and 35.9% born overseas.
-Christianity is the dominant religion in Logan Reserve, making up 40.9% of people.
+Christianity is the predominant religion in Logan Reserve, making up 40.9% of the population.
 Islam is overrepresented compared to Greater Brisbane, comprising 8.6% of Logan Reserve's population.

 Frequently Asked Questions - Diversity